samitkapoor/spotify-ui/README.md

 This is a Spotify User Interface made using Flutter by me.

-# Screenshots of the UI
+# Screenshots of the Project

 Home Page            |  Search Page                   | Library Page               | Membership Page :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|